aktos-io/dcs-tools/README.md

 2. Select the connection type:

+       # either:
-       make direct-connection     # connect to remote target its IP address and port
+       make conn-direct          # connect to remote target its IP address and port

-       # or
+       # or:
-       make proxy-connection      # meet with your target on a known server
+       make conn-over-proxy      # meet with your target on a known server

 3. *(Optional)*: Send your RSA public key to the target in order to prevent asking password on every connection: